creepersguitar/CI-PP5/README.md

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidentally make it public then you can create a new one with *Regenerate API Key*.

 ## Design

+The design of this project follows a structured approach that aligns with the CRISP-DM framework (Cross-Industry Standard Process for Data Mining).
+It ensures that the solution is tailored to the business requirements and supports user goals through data analysis, visualization, and predictive modeling.

+### Design Objectives
+1. **Understand Key Factors Influencing House Prices**:
+   - Provide visualizations and insights into the factors affecting house sale prices in Ames, Iowa.

+2. **Accurate Price Prediction for Real Estate**:
+   - Develop a predictive model to estimate the sale price of properties accurately based on various features.

+### Design Approach
+1. **Data Understanding**:
+   - Explore and clean the dataset to understand key attributes influencing house prices.
+   - Perform exploratory data analysis (EDA) to identify relationships and patterns.

+2. **Data Preparation**:
+   - Handle missing values and outliers to ensure the quality of the data.
+   - Feature engineering to transform raw data into meaningful inputs for the predictive model.

+3. **Modeling**:
+   - Train multiple regression models to find the best-performing algorithm for predicting house prices.
+   - Use feature importance analysis to identify the most influential factors.

+4. **Evaluation**:
+   - Assess model accuracy using metrics like R-squared, RMSE, and MAE.
+   - Validate the model through cross-validation to ensure robustness.

+5. **Deployment**:
+   - Deploy the model using a web-based interface where users can input house features to get price predictions.
+   - Design a dashboard for visualizing house market trends and predictive analysis.

+### Key Components
+1. **Exploratory Data Analysis (EDA)**:
+   - Scatter plots, correlation matrices, and box plots to reveal relationships between variables.

+2. **Machine Learning Modeling**:
+   - Linear regression, Random Forest, and Gradient Boosting models are considered.
+   - Hyperparameter tuning for optimal model performance.

+3. **Web-Based Dashboard**:
+   - Interactive visualizations for users to explore house prices and model predictions.
+   - Inputs for predicting house prices based on user-provided features.

+## User Stories

+To ensure the project aligns with the business requirements, several user stories have been identified.
+These stories help to bridge the business needs with the predictive analytics and visualizations in the project.

+1. **As a homeowner in Ames, Iowa, I want to understand which house features are most important in determining sale prices so that I can prioritize renovations to increase the value of my property.**

+2. **As a potential buyer, I want to predict the sale price of a house based on its features, so that I can budget effectively and make informed purchasing decisions.**

+3. **As a real estate agent, I want to identify trends in house pricing across different neighborhoods in Ames, Iowa, so that I can provide accurate market insights to my clients.**

+4. **As a data analyst, I want to build and validate a predictive model that estimates house prices accurately, so I can offer data-driven recommendations to stakeholders.**

+5. **As a financial advisor, I want to understand the impact of house conditions and features on market value, so that I can provide better investment advice to clients looking to buy or sell real estate.**

+These user stories outline the various stakeholders involved and their objectives, ensuring that the project caters to different perspectives and needs.

 ## Dataset Content